Skip to content

 Both protocols implement rate limiting to prevent abuse:

-• Response size limit: Configurable maximum response size
+• Response size limit: Configurable maximum response size, enforced incrementally during the read

 • Cache TTL: Configurable cache time-to-live